 The club also has a new second ground at Newton Poppleford, a few miles out of town.
 It is an excellent facility which the club's grounds man and staff have responsibility to maintain.

-Adult training takes place every Wednesday, starting at 6.00pm, throughout the season and Colts & Girls training takes place each Friday, starting from 4.45pm, until the end of July.
+Colts & Girls training takes place each Friday, starting from 4.45pm, until 5.45pm for girls then 6pm

 New members of all ages are more than welcome.
 For further information please feel free to visit our main website (www.sidmouthcricketclub.co.uk).

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes:

 The ECB Clubmark and community cricket clubs play a central role in all of these programmes and Clubmark will provide the standards that clubs involved in these programmes will aspire to.